eduvpn/documentation/SPLIT_TUNNEL.md

 **NOTE**: if there are no internal-only DNS entries to resolve, you SHOULD NOT push DNS servers to the client.
-If there are, then make sure to also specify `dnsDomain` and/or `dnsDomainSearch`.
+If there are, then make sure to also specify `oDnsDomain` and/or `dnsDomainSearch`.
 In addition, make sure they are also included in the `routeList`.

 # Example